 The Guildhall is a gem not be missed.
-It is open to the public between April and October on Friday, Saturday, Sunday and Monday.
+It is open to the public between April and October on Friday, Saturday, Sunday and Monday, 11am to 4pm.
 Various exhibitions take place in the Court Room throughout the year, and more information about these can be found by following the links below.

 If you have any further enquires regarding the Art Exhibitions please contact the